Articles within this section;

 A growing trend made famous by David Hockney, a number of artists are getting in touch with us to discuss the work they’ve created with an Apple iPad (or other touch screen devices).
 The most common question is how big will my images print, that depends on the app that is being used.
 Some will… read more.

 We print directly from Adobe Photoshop and can work with all common file formats.
 Here are our recommended image specifications.
-File Type Jpeg, Tiff or PSD if rasterized, PDF if vector Layers Images should be supplied flattened, without any extra layers Colour & Colour Space RGB with Adobe RGB (1998) or sRGB profiles embedded Resolution… read more.
+File Type Jpeg, Tiff or PSD if rasterized, PDF for vector images.
+Layers Images should be supplied flattened, without any extra layers Colour & Colour Space RGB with Adobe RGB (1998) or sRGB profiles… read more.

 We talk about our file and resolution requirements on our Image Requirements guide here, but lots of people ask us about print resolution and pixel size, we thought a specific guide would be helpful.
 Resolution This is a number telling a device (in our case a printer, but could be a computer screen) how many… read more.